Skip to main content ] Facebook Twitter Member area

 Treatment for psychosis is dependent on existing medications, including a history with anti-psychotic medications, the level needed to stifle symptoms and the level of lucidity in the affected person.

-There are many large organisations that provide assistance with mental health issues and help to find the right support for older age groups through counselling services or programs.
+Many large organisations provide assistance with mental health issues and help to find the right support for older age groups through counselling services or programs.
 These groups include:

 Related content: